lucasrodes/el2320-project/README.md

 - In addition, the Kalman Filter requires matrices `A`, `B` and `C`.
   - `A` is defined according to the motion model that is used (e.g. for constant speed is 4X4, for constant acceleration it is 6X6)
   - `B` is usually used when there is some input signal from the object/agent being tracked/localized.
 In our case, a simple object tracking, where the agent is passive (ball), B is not required since we do not use any control signal.
   - `C` is used as  the mapping between measurement and state.
 In our case, the first two coefficients of the state are the position (x and y axis) which is what the measurement is capable of obtaining.
 However, the other parameters in the state are hidden and thus no measurements are obtained.
-Nonetheless, some simple techniques could be used in order to estimate them.
+Nonetheless, some simple techniques could be used in order to estimate them (**however this could compromise the performance of the motion model**, since we might measure speeds accelerations erroneously)
-  , just the same way we estimate the position (HOWEVER THIS COULD COMPROMISE THE PERFORMANCE OF THE MOTION MODEL)

 - Process noise `R` and Measurement noise `Q`.
 These matrices are very relevant.
 If `R >> Q` then Kalman assumes our motion model is not good and puts more weight on them mesaurements.
-Else if `Q >> R`,  then Kalman Filter assumes the measurements are not really trustful and Kalman puts more weight on the motion model.** Contrary to what we have done in the labs, we do update the value of Q, according to some criteria to measure the uncertainty of the measurement (image processing)**
+Else if `Q >> R`,  then Kalman Filter assumes the measurements are not really trustful and Kalman puts more weight on the motion model. **Contrary to what we have done in the labs, we do update the value of Q, according to some criteria to measure the uncertainty of the measurement (image processing)**

 ### Code structure of Kalman